tiptenbrink/thesis/finalpresentation.md

 As the name suggests, in CP you describe problems using constraints.
 How does that look like?
 Well, consider we have, in some time window in a hospital, 2 doctors available at a given moment and we need to perform 3 different operations.
 Operations a, b need 1 doctor. c needs 2 doctor.

-We've now described a common constraint, and one that I studied at length in my thesis: a cumulative constraint, which basically ensures that given some capacity, in this case 2 doctor, we never exceed that capacity at any timepoint.
+This is a common constraint, and one that I studied at length in my thesis: a cumulative constraint, which basically ensures that given some capacity, in this case 2 doctor, we never exceed that capacity at any timepoint.
 Here is a possible schedule, where the height represents the number of doctors needed.

 What is the optimization aspect?
 In this case that could be minimizing the total time.
 Here we're taking 5 units of time.
 Clearly, a better solution is the following schedule.